maia-s/sdl3-sys-rs/sdl3-sys/README.md

 parses and generates these bindings is new and may have bugs.

 Known issues:
-- There's no option to build and/or link the SDL library itself yet
 - Satellite libraries (mixer, image, ttf) aren't available yet
 - There are no tests yet, except for static asserts translated from the original headers